fershad/fershad.com/src/writing/euro-stack.md

 You can head over to [https://fershad.me/writing/euro-stack/](https://fershad.me/writing/euro-stack/) to continue reading this over there if you want.

-{% callout 'Your kinda stack?' %}
-If these idea of a tech stack removed from US tech companies resonates with you, then [get in touch](/contact).
-It's something I'd like to explore a bit more beyond the small use case of this personal website.
-{% endcallout %}

 ## The Euro-stack I settled on

 When looking for possible European alternatives for the handful of services I use for this website, I found the appropriately named [https://european-alternatives.eu](https://european-alternatives.eu) catalogue extremely handy.
 The website presents European platforms and services across a range of categories, as well as presenting them grouped based on the non-EU alternatives they can be used to replace.
 For my needs, I was looking for: